saucelabs/sauce-docs/docs/mobile-apps/mdm-support.md

 **App Policy Enforcement**
 Sauce Labs supports the enforcement of app policies, allowing you to define and apply specific policies for each testing session.
 These policies are consistently reapplied to maintain a consistent testing environment.

-**App Allowlisting**
-You have the option to allowlist your applications, ensuring that only approved apps are installed and available for testing.

 **App VPN Support**
 Setting up App VPNs is made easy, enabling you to connect to your internal firewalls without the need for Sauce Connect.
 Certain applications, like Edge, will automatically configure VPN extensions.

-**Retained App Data**
-All apps can be retained on the devices of your choice, and the Apple ID used for App Store login can also be retained on the device.
+**App, System App, and Account Allow List**
+See [Private Device Management](basics/acct-team-mgmt/private-device-mgmt) for information on customizing app and account allow lists.

+**App Allowlisting**
+You have the option to allowlist your applications, ensuring that only approved apps are installed and available for testing.

 ## Installing MDM